I Am Sober is a free app that helps you get some control back in your life.

 The effects of heroin are felt almost instantaneously – within minutes – and the effects can last for 4 to 5 hours.

-Most Heroin Addicts Started With Opiates
+Most People suffering from Heroin Addiction Started With Prescription Opiates

 History of Heroin

 Heroin is synthesized from morphine, which is one of the 20 or so alkaloids found in opium.
 Opium is a sticky sap found on the outside of poppy plant seed pods.
 Egyptians, Babylonians, and Sumerians first began using opium as a painkiller about 6000 years ago.
 Opium was traded and spread throughout the Silk road.
 When Britain fought for control over the East India Company, many began smuggling Indian opium into China.
 This led to the Opium Wars in the mid-1800s.
 As a consequence of this, many Chinese immigrated to America to work on the railroads, thus bringing smokable opium to the United States.

 A German pharmacist named Friedrich Serturner was the first to separate morphine (an active alkaloid) from opium.
 In 1817 he ran numerous experiments with the alkaloid on himself and others.
 Everyone he administered the drug to almost died, causing Serturner to name the compound “Morphium” after the Greek god, Morpheus (the god of dreams), due to its potent ability to put people to sleep.
 It was during this time that Serturner decided to sell the drug as a pain medication, marketing it as a cure for alcoholism – which was much more severe at the time.

 By the 1830s, many were using morphine to help people deal with severe pain from surgeries or other accidents.
 This became far more common during the American Civil War, when doctors gave morphine to wounded soldiers.
 It was quickly discovered just how addictive it was.